Is WordPress good for SEO?

 The answer is clear.

-To optimize your SERP snippet appearance, you need to optimize your metadata at the end of each page or post, namely:
+To optimize your SERP snippet appearance, you need to optimize your HTML metadata at the end of each page or post, namely:

 - Title tag: This is the title that will appear when your page shows up in search results.